Year 26 Members at Orientation

 Criminal Background Checks: All potential members must pass a check of the National Sexual Offender Public Registry before they will be offered a placement.
 All members must pass an FBI check and a criminal background check of state registries prior to beginning their placement.

-UO Driver Certification: To drive any vehicle for university-business travel, a driver must be certified through the University of Oregon Driver Certification process prior to driving any vehicle for university-business travel.
+UO Driver Certification: To drive any vehicle (including your personal vehicle) for university-business travel, a driver must be certified through the University of Oregon Driver Certification process prior to driving any vehicle for university-business travel.
 To be driver certified a driver must meet minimum driver and driving requirements and complete an online form.

 Drug Testing Policy: Many of the organizations we work with have adopted Drug-Free Workplace Policies that are applicable to all employees and associates.
 As a result, Members may be required to take a blood, breath or urinalysis test as part of an organization’s pre-employment assessment process.